mekkablue/SnapKiller/README.md

 # SnapKiller

+This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
-Glyphs.app Plug-in: reduces amount of magnetic snapping in edit view in Glyphs 2.5
+It reduces the amount of magnetic snapping in Edit view in Glyphs 2.5.
+After installation, it will add the menu item *Edit > Kill Snapping* (de: *Bearbeiten > Einrasten unterdrücken*).

+You can set a keyboard shortcut in System Preferences.

+To install, simply double click the `.glyphsPlugin`, follow the instructions on screen, and restart the application when you are finished.

 ### License